PM shakes up Home Office in sweeping reshuffle after Rayner exit

 Former borders minister Dame Angela Eagle and policing minister Dame Diana Johnson have been moved to other departments.

-Former borders minister Dame Angela Eagle and former policing minister Dame Diana Johnson have been moved to other departments in the clearout while Sarah Jones has returned to her home affairs brief.
+Former borders minister Dame Angela Eagle and former policing minister Dame Diana Johnson have been moved to other departments in the clear-out.

 The changes follow a sweeping Cabinet-level shake-up on Friday after former deputy prime minister Ms Rayner quit Government for breaching the ministerial code over a property purchase earlier this year.